AllOuttaWasabi/TryHackMe-Walkthroughs/Pyramid Of PAIN/README.md

 </ol>

-### Disclaimer - DO NOT PROCEED TO ANY IPs MENTIONED IN THIS WALKTHROUGH.
+### Disclaimer - DO NOT PROCEED TO ANY IPs or WEBSITES MENTIONED IN THIS WALKTHROUGH.
 MALICIOUS IPs ARE PRESENT.
 These IPs have been included for WALKTHROUGH PURPOSES.
 ANY DAMAGE THAT IS DONE THROUGH YOUR OWN ACTIONS IS ON YOU!

 ### Hash Values